Bubble sort

 Bubble sort, sometimes referred to as sinking sort, is a simple sorting algorithm that repeatedly steps through the input list element by element, comparing the current element with the one after it, swapping their values if needed.
 These passes through the list are repeated until no swaps have to be performed during a pass, meaning that the list has become fully sorted.
 The algorithm, which is a comparison sort, is named for the way the larger elements "bubble" up to the top of the list.

 It performs poorly in real-world use and is used primarily as an educational tool.
 More efficient algorithms such as quicksort, timsort, or merge sort are used by the sorting libraries built into popular programming languages such as Python and Java.

 History

-The earliest description of the bubble sort algorithm was in a 1956 paper by mathematician and actuary Edward Harry Friend, Sorting on electronic computer systems, published in the third issue of the third volume of the Journal of the Association for Computing Machinery (ACM), as a "Sorting exchange algorithm".
-Friend described the fundamentals of the algorithm, and, although initially his paper went unnoticed, some years later, it was rediscovered by many computer scientists, including Kenneth E. Iverson who coined its current name.
+The earliest description of the bubble sort algorithm was in a 1956 paper by mathematician and actuary Edward Harry Friend, Sorting on electronic computer systems, published in the third issue of the third volume of the Journal of the Association for Computing Machinery (ACM), as a "Sorting exchange algorithm."
+Friend described the fundamentals of the algorithm, and although initially his paper went unnoticed, some years later it was rediscovered by many computer scientists, including Kenneth E. Iverson, who coined its current name.

 Analysis

 An example of bubble sort.
-Starting from the beginning of the list, compare every adjacent pair, swap their position if they are not in the right order (the latter one is smaller than the former one).
-After each iteration, one less element (the last one) is needed to be compared until there are no more elements left to be compared.
+Starting from the beginning of the list, compare every adjacent pair, swapping their position if they are not in the right order (the latter one is smaller than the former one).
+After each iteration, one less element (the last one) needs to be compared until there are no more elements left to be compared.